NickCutin/Boolean-Exercise/README.md

 # Nothing special

-Just my version of the famous italian html/css course free course with exercise
+Just my solution of the exercise from the the famous italian html/css course boolean